mlanza/atomic/README.md

 #Cloe

-A functional programming library based on Clojure.

-Not released.
-No warranty.
-Batteries not included.
+A functional programming inspired by Clojure but using native JavaScript data structures (e.g. Array, Object).

+No mutations.
+Uses protocols.
+Curried functions.
+Transducers.